Fuss-Free Southern Fried Chicken

 As an Amazon Associate I earn from qualifying purchases.

-Today I’m going to show you how we make my beloved southern fried chicken recipe.
-Every Southerner has one of these recipes in their back pocket.
+Today I’m going to show you how we make my beloved fuss-free southern fried chicken recipe.
+Every Southerner has one of these recipes in their back pocket and mine is a staple at family get-togethers.

-Mine is a little bit different.
-It’s oven-fried chicken but not how most folks expect it.
-You see, the chicken is baked to resemble being fried.
-Yep, this fried chicken recipe is going to blow your mind, because today we’re frying the chicken, in oil, in your oven.
+My version is a little bit different.
+It’s oven-fried, but not how most folks expect it.
+You see, the chicken is baked to resemble being fried — that’s where the “fuss-free” comes in.
+Yep, this fried chicken recipe is going to blow your mind, because today we’re frying the chicken in oil, but in your oven.

-The beauty of this is that once you bread your chicken in a delicious combination of ranch dressing and buttermilk, it is pretty much a hands-off process.
-So rather than watching over a frying pan, you can be free to set the table, pick up the house a bit, or drink a nice glass of iced tea.
-The end result is perfect southern fried chicken that’s tender and moist on the inside but wrapped in the most crunchy and tasty skin imaginable.
+The beauty of this is that once you bread your chicken in a delicious combination of ranch dressing and buttermilk, it’s pretty much a hands-off process.
+So rather than watching over a frying pan, you’re free to set the table, make some side dishes, or drink a nice glass of iced tea.
+The end result is a perfect fuss-free southern fried chicken dish that’s tender and moist on the inside, but wrapped in the most crunchy and tasty skin imaginable.
 Pair it with your favorite southern sides and you have a winning southern supper!

 Susie Braund, my mother’s friend who is known for her kindness, passed on this cooking method, and from the moment Mama told me about it I couldn’t wait to try it.
 I think you’ll enjoy it too!